Acting Vice President for Academic Affairs and Provost

 The Associate Vice President for Research and Graduate Studies has oversight responsibility for the Research and Sponsored Programs office; Research Ethics and Compliance; the Graduate School; and interdisciplinary units such as the Center for Math Science and Technology (CeMaST), the Stevenson Center, the Center for Collaborative Studies in Biomathematics, and the Office of Student Research.
 The Research and Sponsored Programs office is the conduit for all sponsored research in the University.

 The Graduate School serves graduate education through recruitment, admissions, retention, and graduation support activities to Colleges and Departments.

-The Associate Vice President for Academic Administration, Policy, and Faculty Affairs provides leadership on:
+The Associate Vice President for Academic Administration supervises Conference Services and provides leadership on: